-This bill amends the Code of West Virginia to modernize the regulatory framework for midlevel practitioners, particularly physician assistants.
+This bill amends the Code of West Virginia to enhance the regulatory framework for midlevel practitioners, particularly physician assistants.
 Key provisions include allowing physician assistants to own medical practices, clarifying their eligibility as shareholders in medical corporations, and permitting them to serve as designated corporate representatives.
-The bill also establishes criteria for the discipline or denial of licenses for physician assistants, aligning their regulatory standards more closely with those of physicians and podiatrists.
-Significant changes include the insertion of language that allows the board to deny applications or discipline physician assistants based on criteria such as criminal convictions or professional incompetence, while also removing outdated requirements related to the reporting of medical professional liability.
+The bill also establishes criteria for the discipline or denial of licenses for physician assistants, aligning their standards more closely with those of physicians and podiatrists.
+Significant changes include the insertion of language that allows the board to deny applications for licenses based on grounds such as criminal convictions or professional incompetence, while also removing outdated requirements related to the reporting of medical professional liability.

 Statutes affected: Introduced Version: 30-3-14, 30-3-15, 31B-13-1301